ChristerNilsson/ELO-Pairings/videoscript.md

 [1828 Johansson](https://docs.google.com/spreadsheets/d/1DHRnlp8Q6RnnG-gF-fg0liyS2zZINEF5typxI497JyE/edit?gid=10301852#gid=10301852)
 This is another view of another player.
 He has elo 1828.
 The blue bars indicates ELO Pairings and the red bars Swiss Pairing.
-Please note the big swings in Swiss, containing some slaughter rounds.
+Please note the big swings in Swiss, containing some nasty slaughter rounds.
 ELO Pairings starts with the closest player, in elo,
 and then the amplitude rises slowly with every round.
 Note the differences: 538 vs 25